raphaelmue/dashup/docs/srs/SRS.md

 ### 3.1.1 Main Overview
 When opening dashup in your browser, the microservices should display all relevant information graphically or textually and they are presented as panels.
-You can easily customize the panel by e.g. changing the background image and reordering or resizing the panel.
+You can easily customize the panel by e.g. changing the background color and reordering or resizing the panels.
 Besides you can also create and modify sections in order to structure your dashup.

 ### 3.1.2 Marketplace
-In the <a href="../ucs/marketplace/UCS_marketplace.md">marketplace</a> all available panels for microservices are offered to you.
-You can select every one of them and configure them as you like.
-You also can search for micro services, filter the result set and rate panels.
-Some micro services provide a basic functionality so that you can easily interact with it.
+In the marketplace all available panels for microservices are offered to you.
+You can simply search for panels, filter the result set, rate and comment on panels.
+Some panels for microservices provide a basic functionality so that you can easily interact with it.
+There is even a detailed view about each offered panel containing a description and comments about the panel.
+Furthermore, similar panels to the current inspected panel, that other users use as well in combination with this one, are displayed in a "similar" tab.

 As a developer it is possible to publish your own panels for microservices as well as taking a look at the usage statistics of your own microservices.
-Furthermore you can use template panels to display your desired information or create your own template.
-For gathering the relevant information you can specify a public API.
+(Use Case: <a href="../ucs/marketplace/UCS_marketplace.md">Marketplace</a>)

-### 3.1.3 Account Management
+### 3.1.3 User Management
 TBD

-### 3.1.4 Layouting
+### 3.1.4 Layout
-The platform should enable the user to create and name new sections and fill these sections by the panels he/she likes.
+The platform should enable the user to create and name new sections and fill these sections with the desired panels.
 Furthermore it should be possible to delete sections.
-A rearrangement of panels should be possible by drag and drop.
+A rearrangement of sections as well as panels should be possible by drag and drop.
 Panels can be moved between sections.
-The user should be able to delete panels from his/her dashboard.
-(Use Case: <a href="../ucs/panelStructure/UCS_change_panelStructure.md">Change Panel structure</a>)
+(Use Case: <a href="../ucs/layout/change_panelStructure/UCS_change_panelStructure.md">Change Panel Structure</a>)

-The user to change the layout and the arrangement of sections and panels on his/her personal dashboard.
-First the user should be able to change basic layouts of the board, e.g. the main color or font.
+The user can also change the layout of his personal dashboard, e.g. the main color or font.
 These settings can be changed in a little layout menu.
-(Use Case: <a href="../ucs/layout/UCS_change_layout.md">Change Layout</a>)
+(Use Case: <a href="../ucs/layout/change_layout/UCS_change_layout.md">Change Layout</a>)

+###3.1.5 Panels
+TBD

-### 3.1.5 Custom Panels
+### 3.1.6 Custom Panels
 TBD

 ## 3.2 Usability